 Bees drawn to phytochemical-laced honey

-Perhaps most notably, powerful plant-derived phytochemicals including thymol, derived from thyme plants, owners the amounts of fungal spores by more than half and have even been shown been shown to inhibit the growth of bacteria that are behind European and American foulbrood.
+Perhaps most notably, powerful plant-derived phytochemicals including thymol, derived from thyme plants, owners the amounts of fungal spores by more than half and have even been shown to inhibit the growth of bacteria that are behind European and American foulbrood.

 This latter disease is the most devastating of all to bees, leading some beekeepers to have to destroy entire hives.